 I often look at other travel writer’s websites to get ideas on how to improve my writer’s website.
-And, with a few notable exceptions, I’m constantly amazed at how my peers undersell themselves and their talents.
+And, I’m constantly amazed at how my peers undersell themselves and their talents.

 It’s understandable that people have trouble self-promoting - it’s a common problem.
 There’s an easier and highly effective way to promote yourself and your writing.
 I recommend collecting testimonials from editors and Convention & Visitor’s Bureaus (CVBs), and then publishing them on your website.

 What?
 You don’t have a website?

 How can these writers convince a magazine editor of their credibility if they don’t have a website to show off their wares?

 The beauty of a professional writer’s website is that you can display a portfolio of your travel writing on one site, making it convenient for editors to check out your bona fides.

 Despite this necessity, many writers tell me they are embarrassed to put their ‘stuff’ out there.
 They feel like the places they’ve been published aren’t grand enough.
 Or, they’re shy and don’t think their travel stories are worthy of public display.
 Get over it!

 Your success as a freelancer depends on your ability to market yourself as shamelessly as common decency permits.
 If you want your work to be taken seriously, you need a website.

 When you send a query letter to a new editor, where’s the first place they look for evidence of your work?
 The Internet, of course.

 When you ask media reps at a CVB to arrange complimentary travel assistance for you, where’s the first place they look to find out if you’re a real travel writer, or a wannabee?
 Yep, the Internet.

 Providing a writer’s website for Editors and CVBs to learn more out about you is far superior to having random information floating out there in cyberspace.